wilsonmar/oss-perf/README.md

 measure performance, load, and capacity risks by creating artificial load in a sample web app and sending metrics from verious sources into a central repository that can be "sliced and diced" for insight.

-A complete infrastructure also includes test code generation from a repository of API requirements (Swagger).

 "Totally free" is in quotes because the spirit of free software is that the community which uses them contributes back.
 So if you see a typo that needs fixing or an idea that should be considered, please fork this repo, edit the file, and send us a pull request.